Kiron-J-Roy/Leukaemia-Exposure-Alters-the-Transcriptional-Profile-and-Function-of-BCR-ABL-Negative-Macrophages/README.md

 ### <ins> Repository overview

 This repository contains Bash and R scripts pertaining to the single-cell RNA-seq analysis of the macrophage dataset.
+It also contains source data for GSEA plots.

 1. The pre-processing folder contains the Bash scripts used for preprocessing, utilising the following command line tools:
   - FastQC v0.11.8